Frechet Borel Ideals with Borel orthogonal: Introduction

-An ideal $I$ is said to be {\em Fr\'echet} if $I=I^{\perp\perp}$.
-We will recall later the connection of this definition with the more familiar notion of a Fr\'echet topological space.
-Mathias \cite{Mathias77} showed that every selective analytic ideal is Fr\'echet (see also \cite[Theorem 7.53]{Todor2010}).
+An ideal $I$ is said to be {\em Fr\'{e}chet} if $I=I^{\perp\perp}$.
+We will recall later the connection of this definition with the more familiar notion of a Fr\'{e}chet topological space.
+Mathias \cite{Mathias77} showed that every selective analytic ideal is Fr\'{e}chet (see also \cite[Theorem 7.53]{Todor2010}).
 But the converse is not true.
-So our initial motivation was to study Fr\'echet ideals such that $I$ and $I^\perp$ are both analytic (and hence Borel).
+So our initial motivation was to study Fr\'{e}chet ideals such that $I$ and $I^\perp$ are both analytic.
+Since sets that are analytic and co-analytic are Borel, we will study Fr\'{e}chet Borel ideals with Borel orthogonal, that is, Borel gaps \cite{To}.
 For example, a countably generated ideal satisfies these conditions.
-The next observation is that a countable direct sum $\oplus_n I_n$ of Fr\'echet Borel ideals is also Borel and Fr\'echet, moreover, its orthogonal $(\oplus_n I_n)^\perp$ is also Borel.
+The next observation is that a countable direct sum $\oplus_n I_n$ of Fr\'{e}chet Borel ideals is also Borel and Fr\'{e}chet, moreover, its orthogonal $(\oplus_n I_n)^\perp$ is also Borel.
 Our first result is the following

-{\bf Theorem I.} {\em The smallest collection $\base$ of ideals on $\N$ containing the ideal of finite sets and closed under countable direct sums and the operation of taking orthogonal has exactly $\aleph_1$ non isomorphic Fr\'echet ideals.
+{\bf Theorem I.} {\em The smallest collection $\base$ of ideals on $\N$ containing the ideal of finite sets and closed under countable direct sums and the operation of taking orthogonal has exactly $\aleph_1$ non isomorphic Fr\'{e}chet ideals.
 Moreover, all ideals in $\base$ have complexity $F_{\sigma\delta}$.}